jensendarren/machine-learning-with-python/README.md

 **r-squared** or **coefficient of determination** measures how well the line fits the dataset.
 Essentially this measures the fraction of the total variation in Y that is captured by the model.
 So how well does your line follow the variation that is happening.

 ```
-r-squared = sum of the sqared errors / sum of the squared variation from the mean
+r-squared = sum of the squared errors / sum of the squared variation from the mean
 ```

 The value for r-sauared will range from 0 to 1.